 Ready to launch… and take off!

 Give yourself a pat on the back and start adding your screening activity details to your platform of choice (of course, we recommend you use Positly) and launch it.
-You can then sit back and relax as you watch the data come in and suitable participants qualifying for your main study!
+You can then sit back and relax as you watch the data come in, and suitable participants qualify for your main study!

 Take Off - Rocket Launch